arunm-engineer/GithubActions_CrashCourse/Readme.md

 #### So like this you can create multiple combinations of customised environments easily.
 And from below image you can verify all of your combination of jobs environments created and workflow executed for each individual job of environment.
 ![Alt text](./resources/ref-21.png?raw=true "Optional Title")

-# Project - React App Full CI/CD With Deployment on Heroku
+# Project 1 - React App Full CI/CD With Deployment on Heroku

 ## Part 1 - Creating first simple CI/CD
 #### So let's create a Pipeline for our Simple ready-to-go React App for all the process and then finally deploy it over to heroku.
-First create your react app using the command `npx-create-react-app`.
+First create your react app using the command `npx create-react-app <app-name>`.
 Create a repository over Github for your React App and link it.
 Now we will follow all of the process one-by-one in the job's steps of workflow.
 First create this folder structure in your root directory of your project `.github > workflows > ci.yml`.
 And create your pipeline code in your ci.yml file.
 #### Now include all of the steps:
 #### 1. Checkout
 #### 2. Node.js Setup